Following are highlights from the panel discussion:

-Tim Bachta of Children International joined Microsoft and HSO to discuss selecting and implementing technology solutions at the NetHope Global Summit
+Tim Bachta, VP of Global IT with Children International, joined Microsoft and HSO to discuss selecting and implementing technology solutions at the NetHope Global Summit

 NetHope brings its more than 60 non-profit member organizations together with its partner companies to leverage technology and share best practices in the joint mission to solve many of today’s global challenges.